Janette Rallison

 Janette Rallison (born April 1, 1966) is an American writer best known for her light romance novels for young adults.
 She also writes young adult science fiction and fantasy under the pen name C. J. Hill, and adult romantic novels as Sierra St. James.
-She has five children, including James, a cartoonist and YouTuber.

 Biography

 Personal life

 Rallison was born in 1966.
 She grew up in Pullman, Washington.
 Growing up in a small town influenced the settings Rallison writes about in her books.
 She later moved to Chandler, Arizona.
 She began writing at the age of six years old, and has continued to write throughout her life in the genres of romance and science fiction.
 She attended college at Brigham Young University where she studied English Teaching.
-She is married and has five children: Luke, Kate, James, Faith, and Arianna.
-James Rallison, an Internet personality and animator, is better known online as TheOdd1sOut.
+She is married and has five children, including Robert James Rallison, an Internet personality and animator, better known online as TheOdd1sOut.

 Rallison is a member of the Church of Jesus Christ of Latter-day Saints.